 In accordance with Title 30, Chapter 288 of the Texas Administrative Code, this Plan must have specific, quantified goals in gallons per day per capita.
-As noted in Section 1.1, the estimated total existing water usage within the District for single family residences is 131 gallons per capita per day, down from 171 gallons per day per capita when the original version of this Plan was adopted in 2014.
+As noted in Section 1.1, the estimated total existing water usage within the District for single family residences is 143 gallons per capita per day, down from 171 gallons per day per capita when the original version of this Plan was adopted in 2014.
 The District's previous five-year water usage goal was 160 gallons per capita per day when the original version of this Plan was adopted in 2014.
-All Residential Water Use within the District is for single family residential units, as there are no multifamily units.
+Residential Water Use for single family residential units is estimated to be 143 gallons per capita per day.
+Residential Water Use for multifamily residential units is estimated to be 96 gallons per capita per day for Belterra Springs apartments and 46 gallons per capita per day for The Views at Belterra apartments.
 The District's previous ten-year water usage goal was 155 gallons per capita per day.
 The District's five-year total water usage reduction goal is 5.0%, and ten-year total water usage reduction goal is an additional 2.5%.
 These goals will be reviewed periodically to determine if they are reasonable and feasible.